marmelab/gremlins.js/README.md

 ## Contributing

-Your feedback about the usage of gremlins.js in your specific context is valuable, don't hesitate to open GitHub Issues for any problem or question you may have.
+Your feedback about the usage of gremlins.js in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/gremlins.js/issues) for any problem or question you may have.

 All contributions are welcome.
 New gremlins, new mogwais, new strategies, should all be tested against the two examples bundled in the application.
-Don't forget to rebuild the minified version of the library using `make`.
+Try to follow the functional programming style.
+Also, don't forget to rebuild the minified version of the library using `make`.

 ## License